Endokomuna: Nationalism

 A unique and controversial aspect of Endo-Communism was its rehabilitation of the Home Army, a Polish resistance group unaffiliated with the Soviet Union, of which many members would later form the "cursed soldiers" - anti-communist resistance.
 Endo-Communists argued that the role of anti-communist and non-communist partisans in fighting Nazi Germany has to be recognized and respected, while Moczar went as far as stating that non-communist Polish partisans were needlessly alienated and turned towards anti-communism because of misguided socialist practices.
 He pointed to the example of Antoni Heda (known as "Szary"), known for the Raid on Kielce Prison, speaking of him: "he held a good position against the Germans, and later, through our own fault, he would go breaking up [communist] prisons".
 Endo-Communists argued that "blood has one colour", and that anyone who fought for free Poland, regardless of his stance on communism, should be considered a hero and included in the new socialist Poland.
 Numerous actions were pursued by the "Partisans" to court non-communist war heroes, including providing them pensions, ensuring their release from prisons, and putting a halt on repression against them.
 This made Endo-Communism popular amongst non-communist nationalist circles.

+In a 2014 interview with Myśl Polska, Józef Kossecki, a prominent member of the Grunwald Patriotic Union who was often identified as an Endocommunist, stated his belief on the socialist and post-socialist Poland:

+The Polish People's Republic began its existence in a state of complete dependence on Moscow.
+However, at least since 1956, a process of gradual independence from Moscow began.
+The nationalist wing of the Polish United Workers' Party and the state apparatus played a decisive role in this process.
+Eventually, this process went so far that it was no longer profitable for Moscow to maintain the so-called socialist camp, and it proceeded to dismantle it.

+Modern Poland has undergone exactly the opposite evolution.
+After the dissolution of Comecon and the Warsaw Pact, it began its existence as a completely sovereign state.
+However, already in the early 1990s, a process of gradual loss of this sovereignty began, so that today, in areas like the economy, it is far more dependent on foreign powers than the Polish People's Republic ever was, even during the Stalinist period.
+For example, even before 1956, Moscow did not interfere in matters such as the construction of a highway near a county town such as Augustów, whereas Brussels does interfere in such matters.